xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 end
 {% endhighlight %}

+> Notice that we have added the action `cocoapods` since we usually work with it.

 We will modify the deployer bot by adding a before trigger command on the *Triggers* tab, that will call to `prebuild`.

 ![Before trigger](/images/remer-xcode-server/before-trigger.png)

-> Note that before calling `fastlane`, we are changing current dir by entering to `myapp`.
+> Note that before calling `fastlane`, we are changing the current directory by entering to `myapp`.
 That is the name of the branch. **Triggers run in the parent project folder**.

 OK we are ready to make our bot perform the archive action.
 Next steps are to increase build number, make a tag and upload to iTunes Connect.
 We will use the build made by the bot to generate the IPA that finally we will upload to iTunes Connect.
 Later I'm going to let you know why we will export the archive instead of letting the bot generate it.
-As we are going to use the archive made by the bot we have to update the build number before start building.
+As we are going to use the archive made by the bot, we have to update the build number before start building.
 We want to set the build number to the number of commits that were made and let version number as it is.
-To increase the build numebr we can use the Fastlane action `number_of_commits` to retrieve the number of commits made on the current branch and update the target's plist file using other Fastlane action `set_info_plist_value`, so add to our prebuild lane next action:
+To increase the build number we can use the Fastlane action `number_of_commits` to retrieve the number of commits made on the current branch and update the target's plist file using other Fastlane action `set_info_plist_value`, so add to our prebuild lane next action:

 {% highlight ruby %}